 Returning after hauling off to avoid a counter attack, Tang fired her last two torpedoes at the tanker.
 The last torpedo was defective and began a circular run.
-Tang put on full emergency power and maneuvered to evade, but the torpedo returned and struck her aft.
-O’Kane and eight others went into the water.
+Tang put on full emergency power and maneuvered to evade, but the torpedo returned and struck her port side after the torpedo room.
+O’Kane and eight of the crew went into the water.
 Five more used their Momsen Lung escape gear to get to the surface from the sunken submarine.
 By morning, only nine, including O’Kane, were still alive to be picked up and imprisoned by the Japanese.
 They spent the rest of the war as prisoners.
 O’Kane received the Medal of Honor, retiring in 1957 as a rear admiral.

 |HISTORY FOR U.S.S.
 Tang|

 |8/7/43||Mare Island||Mrs A.S.
 Pitre||10/15/43||LCDR Richard H. O’Kane||10/24/44|